steelants/Livewire-Form/README.md

     use HasModel;

     public $model = PersonChild::class;
-    public $model_id = 2;
+    public $model_id;

-    //Overide default labels generated from $fillables of model or define own if you are not using them HasModel Attribute function labels(){
+    //Oweride default labels generated from $fillables of model or define own if you are not using them HasModel Attribute function labels(){
         return [
             'name' => __('Jméno')